deltachat/deltachat-pages/en/help.md

 The user's profile shows some additional information:

-- You can tap "QR Invite code" on Android and then use the "scan QR" code button on another device to scan this code.
+- You can tap "QR Invite code" on Android and then use the "scan QR code" button on another device to scan this code.
 If both devices are online they will introduce a chat channel with each other (if it doesn't exist already) and also the encryption keys will be verified.